 Awesome.
 For Grown Ups 2 to be my first feature film, the experience that I had and the people that I shared it with will stay with me forever.

-Was Rise of the Guardians your first voiceover role and how did you find recording for it?
+Was Rise of the Guardians your first voiceover role and what was it like recording for it?

 No, I had done voiceovers in Atlanta so I was well versed.
 Nothing of that magnitude though.
 I thought it was surreal for me to be in the DreamWorks building recording for a movie.